 Evening Program: Campers participate in a program with their unit, such as Minute to Win It, Pool Party, Israel Defense Force Night, and more.

 While for the most part, campers spend most of their time at camp, there are some days where they take trips and have other special events at camp.

-These activities vary from visiting water parks, amusement parks, overnight trips inclusive of white water rafting, and other outdoor adventure, campers would not necessarily experience during a typical day at camp.
+These activities vary from visiting water parks, amusement parks, white water rafting, and other outdoor adventures, campers would not necessarily experience during a typical day at camp.

 Maccabiah (Color War): A camp-wide event centered around a theme in which campers break into different teams and compete.
 Each team is assigned a color, a camper captain, and staff captains.
 The teams participate in a variety of activities including sports, rope burn, and a marathon.
 Smaller groups within each team are responsible for the “Creative Presentations”, creating a plaque, alma mater and entrance (skit).
 A winner is announced at the end of the event.